 AFI FEST: Los Angeles, California; October 30–November 7, 2009

 LOCARNO IFF: Locarno, Switzerland; August 5–15, 2009

 The Anchorage is the first feature film from C.W.
 Winter & Anders Edström.
 Their previous film, One Plus One 2 (2003), was made in collaboration with guitarist Derek Bailey.
 Their film/video work has shown at such venues as the Institute of Contemporary Art (Boston), Centre national de la photographie (Paris), Kunstmuseum Wolfsburg, Fotomuseum Winterthur, NRW-Forum (Düsseldorf), the Wexner Center for the Arts (Columbus), the Tokyo Metropolitan Museum of Photography, and the National Museum of Modern Art (Kyoto).

 C.W.
 Winter was born in Newport Beach, California.
 In 2007, he received his M.F.A. from the California Institute of the Arts.
-He is publisher and editor of the occasional journal The Colonial.
+His writing appears in such publications as Cinema Scope, Moving Image Source, Purple, and Too Much.
 He is currently a DPhil candidate in Fine Art at The Ruskin School of Art as a Clarendon Scholar at Wolfson College, University of Oxford.
-He lives and works in Oxford and Los Angeles.
+He lives in Oxford and Los Angeles.

 Anders Edström: Bernadette Corporation: 2000 Wasted Years